jacobxperez/orch/README.md

 | `orch/system/*` (public proxies)| Apache 2.0                                        |
 | `orch.wasm`                     | BSL-1.1 (Custom – No Auto-Conversion)             |
 | Docs & examples (unless noted)  | Apache 2.0                                        |

+---

+*Trademark Notice:*
+**Orch™** and the Orch logo are trademarks of the project owner in the United States and other countries.
+This README and accompanying release assets constitute proof of use in commerce for downloadable software under Class 9.